 A less serious problem is that it's possible to specify redundant rules.
-The most extreme form is a rule which is always satisfied, like "Probability V ¬ Probability".
+The most extreme form is a rule which is always satisfied, like "Probability or not Probability".
 These are called tautologies.
 The problem of identifying tautologies is in some sense dual to that of identifying unsatisfiability.
-Instead of looking for rules which can never be satisfied we're looking for ones which are always satisfied.
+Instead of looking for rules which can never be satisfied we're looking for ones which can always be satisfied.

 A tautology is a special case of a consequence.
 One statement is a consequence of others if it is always satisfied whenever they are.
 A tautology is a statement which is a consequence of the empty set of statements.
 The question of whether a statement in our language is a tautology is decidable, at least in a theoretical sense.
 More generally, the question of whether one statement is a consequence of a list of other statements is decidable, in the same sense.
-Whether these questions are decidable in a practical sense is another matter entirely.